TecnikOfficial/vite/README.md

-# Tecnik Official Website
+# TecNik Official Website

-This is the official website for Tecnik, built with Vite for optimal performance.
+This is the official website for TecNik, built with Vite for improved performance and security.

+## Features

+- Fast loading with Vite bundling
+- Optimized assets
+- Service worker for offline functionality
+- GitHub Pages deployment

 ## Development